 For many victims of infidelity, ‘love is blind’ couldn’t be truer.
 In some cases, people prefer to believe a lie than confront the painful truth, for fear of losing their partner.
 They try to bury their suspicions and ignore the danger signs.

 However, suspicion is a very difficult emotion to hide.
-If your partner knows you suspect them, they’ll take even greater steps to hide the truth and adjust their movements or behaviour accordingly.
+If your partner knows you suspect them, they’ll take even greater steps to hide the truth and adjust their movements or behavior accordingly.

 Trying to bury your suspicions is counterproductive.
 You’ll never find peace or be able to move on unless you know the truth.
 Denial is not the way to deal with an unfaithful partner.